 LATEST ON THE BLOG

-Here’s the fourth part of our competition to win one of five copies of the forthcoming Romeo and Juliet narrated by Richard Armitage, written by me, published by Audible.
-If you need to get up to speed on what this is all about please read the first post...read more
+[box type="shadow"]We're now halfway through our competition to win one of five copies of the forthcoming Romeo and Juliet narrated by Richard Armitage.
+If you need to get up to speed on what this is all about please read the first post here.
+This should be...read more

-Here’s the third instalment in our competition to win one of five copies of the forthcoming Romeo and Juliet narrated by Richard Armitage, written by me, published by Audible.
-If you need to get up to speed on what this is all about please read the first post...read more
+[box type="shadow"]Now for the fifth instalment in our competition to win one of five copies of the forthcoming Romeo and Juliet narrated by Richard Armitage.
+If you need to get up to speed on what this is all about please read the first post here.
+Remember.
+Don't try...read more